 Warning Signs of Suicide Ideation

 Anybody that thinks about suicide is very different; the same can be said for the warning signs they show.
 Some of them show common warning signs for long before committing suicide; some don’t publicly show any warning signs.
 It is rare for a single individual to show a lot of warning signs.
-Popular warning signs for suicide ideation are:

 - Having affection for death